redwing-os/sandbox/README.md

 ## Set environment variables

-Upon receiving your license key and customer ID, export them as environment variables in your system and save then to a `.env` file:
+Upon receiving your license key and customer ID, export them as environment variables in your system and save then to a `.env` file, be sure to note that DB_STARTUP_CMD is required for ScyllaDB, and an empty string is required for Cassandra:

 ```
 echo "LICENSE_KEY=[your_license_key]" >> .env